Language: EN

 Assignment Operators

 Assignment operators are used to assign values to variables.
-The most common assignment operator, by far, is the = operator.
+The most common assignment operator, by a wide margin, is the = operator.

 OperatorExample